guidrezza/transcript/README.md

 #### A list of classes I have taken in College/University, along with the grades I got.

+#### Assignments and codes I wrote for the courses below are in a private repository, for academic integrity reasons.

 ---

 ### AP Exams